Holocaust survivors' descendants help keep memory alive in new book

 The book, published by Jewish Lights Publishing in the United States, starts with a prologue by Nobel Peace Prize winner Elie Wiesel, 86, who survived the Auschwitz and Buchenwald camps.

-He tells those who have received memory: “We are always telling you that civilization betrayed itself by betraying us, that culture ended in moral bankruptcy, and yet we want you to improve both, not one at the expense of the other.”
+He tells those who have received memory: “We are always telling you that civilisation betrayed itself by betraying us, that culture ended in moral bankruptcy, and yet we want you to improve both, not one at the expense of the other.”
+(Reporting By Philip Pullella; Editing by Michael Roddy and Angus MacSwan)